How To File A Request For No-Fault Arbitration

 - You may file for No-Fault arbitration with the American Arbitration Association.

-If you choose to file a complaint, please use our Online Consumer Complaint Application Form.
+If you choose to file a complaint, please use our Consumer Complaint Form.
 There is no fee required to file a complaint.
 Although the Department will attempt to resolve disputed claims, it cannot order or require an insurer to pay a disputed claim filed as a complaint.

 To file for No-Fault arbitration:

-- If an insurer issued a denial of claim form (NF-10) applicable to any individual element of your No-Fault claim and you wish to arbitrate the basis of that denial, fully complete the grid on the back of the denial and itemize all bills in dispute (including the name of medical provider, amount of bill in dispute, and the date(s) the bill(s) were mailed to insurer) and attach copies of all bills listed.
+- If an insurer issued a denial of claim form (NF-10) applicable to any individual element of your No-Fault claim and you wish to arbitrate the basis of that denial, fully complete the information on the back of the denial and itemize all bills in dispute (including name of medical provider, amount of bill in dispute, and the date(s) the bill(s) were mailed to insurer) and attach copies of all bills listed.
 If lost wages are also in issue, complete the section of the grid applicable to lost wages.
 You must complete and sign the affirmation on the back of the denial.

 Whichever method is used to initiate the arbitration process, your filing must also include a $40.00 filing fee made payable to the American Arbitration Association.
 Mail your completed No-Fault arbitration request to:

 If you have won a judgment in a No-Fault Arbitration, you should not normally have any difficulty in collecting from the respondent.
 If you have not received payment within 30 days of the date of mailing of the No-Fault arbitration award, we suggest that you follow-up with the respondent in writing to advise of the specific elements of the award which remain unpaid and outstanding.
 If you do not receive a timely response from the respondent, you should seek assistance from the Department of Financial Services.